Groundswell NZ: 2022 Nationwide tractor protest

 In mid October 2022, Groundswell announced that it would hold a nationwide tractor protest on 20 October to protest against the Government's plans to charge farmers for greenhouse carbon emissions from 2025.
 McKenzie described the carbon emissions pricing scheme as an "assault on food production and rural communities".
 Protest convoys were planned for the major cities of Auckland, Wellington, Christchurch, and Dunedin as well as several smaller centres including New Plymouth, Palmerston North, Gisborne, Blenheim and Invercargill.
-In South Canterbury, no protests were planned for smaller centers like Timaru with South Canterbury coordinator Roger Small encouraging participants to converge on Christchurch instead.
+In South Canterbury, no protests were planned for smaller centres like Timaru with South Canterbury coordinator Roger Small encouraging participants to converge on Christchurch instead.

 Protest numbers were smaller compared to earlier protests with low turnout being blamed on farmers being busy during that time of the year.
 Groundswell's October protests also attracted several activists from the anti-vaccination group Voices for Freedom (VFF).
 According to Stuff journalist Charlie Mitchell, leaders of both Groundswell and VFF had allowed VFF members to attend Groundswell protest.
 Mitchell attributed Voices for Freedom's support for Groundswell's protests to an "identity crisis" caused by the Government's lessening of COVID-19 pandemic restrictions, which prompted the VFF to look for new causes.

+2023 Drive for Change

+In September 2023 Groundswell organised a Drive 4 Change event to travel north on State Highway 1 from Timaru to Christchurch as part of their drive all the way to Auckland.
+Co-founders McKenzie and Paterson were to do the whole trek, meeting up with local farmers to boost the convoy along the way and to protest what they describe as "unworkable" regulations imposed on farmers through Labour's climate policies.
+Their simple political message was “Things are bad, you need to vote, and you need to vote for change”.The event finished at the Ellerslie Racecourse in Auckland on October 1, where the ACT and New Zealand First leaders spoke.